Bee Magic Honey

 Why do Bees Swarm

 Swarms are a normal part of a hive's life.
 They are actually planned ahead by the bees.
-Because it's an organized event they'll be very calm-- they have a plan, and they know what they're doing.
+Because it's an organized event they'll be calm-- they have a plan, and they know what they're doing.
 They're not angry or upset.
 Instead they're gathering together and searching for a new home.

 Bees swarm when their current home is too full.
 The hive decides it's time to divide.
 Half will stay behind in the current home and make themselves a new queen.
 The other half and the old queen will leave to find a new home.

-A swarm is actually how honey bees reproduce.
+A swarm is how honey bees reproduce.
 The best thing to do when you see a swarm is first, get a camera and second leave them alone.
 They know what they're doing and they won't hurt you.
 Their mission isn't to sting or hurt anyone--they're house hunting!

 A swarm is actually a good thing.
 It's a sign of a healthy and growing hive.
 Swarms usually occur in the spring and summer months from May to August.